Koreatown: Dallas, Texas

 Dallas has the largest Korean-American community in Texas and second (to Atlanta) in the southern United States.
-A sizable Koreatown can be found in Dallas, though this mostly commercial area of the city has not been officially designated as such.
-Instead, large signs situated at the intersection of Harry Hines Boulevard and Royal Lane proclaim the area as the Asian Trade District.
-The signs also feature depictions of a red and blue "taeguk," a symbol that is prominently featured on the national flag of South Korea, thereby acknowledging the specifically Korean affiliation of the district.
-This area in the Northwest part of the city is characterized by a large number of Korean-owned businesses serving the city's sizable Korean-American community, concentrated along a 1.5 mile strip of Royal Lane between Luna Rd and Harry Hines Blvd.
+A sizable Koreatown can be found in Dallas.
+In 2023, The state of Texas officially designated the area as a Koreatown in legislation.
+This area in the Northwest part of the city, known as the Asian Trade District, is characterized by a large number of Korean-owned businesses serving the city's sizable Korean-American community, concentrated along a 1.5 mile strip of Royal Lane between Luna Rd and Harry Hines Blvd.
 Although Korean business is undoubtedly the most dominant in the area, there are isolated Chinese and Vietnamese businesses as well.

 Another Koreatown can be found in Carrollton, Texas, which is part of the greater DFW area.
 This area is referred to as "New Koreatown" by locals, due to it growing from the arrival of Hmart to the city.
 Over the years, more and more restaurants and shops have opened around the Hmart.